Focus on Stainless Steel Precision Slit Coil

 Under strong magnification, an edge of slit metal will appear to have shiny and dull areas (nick and break, respectively).
 There is a line between the nick and the break; if this is straight and the fracture is clean, it’s a superior edge.
 Uneven lines and rough breaks signify an inferior edge.
 Magnifying the edge in this way to check quality isn't always practical and it comes down to making sure you order from an extremely competent supplier such as BS Stainless to get the perfect edge every time.

 Our stainless steel precision slit strip can be produced to any number of individual specifications, including with edge dressing for risk-free handling.
-An extremely-wide range of stainless steel strip grades, thicknesses and widths are available and we can also supply special alloys where required.
+An extremely-wide range of stainless steel strip grades, thicknesses and widths is available and we can also supply special alloys where required.